 School holidays

-The [Trust / School] recognises that there are times throughout the year when our ability to identify and respond to a breach swiftly and robustly may be impeded because [the school / academies] [are closed] [have limited staff available] during school holidays.
+The School recognises that there are times throughout the year when our ability to identify and respond to a breach swiftly and robustly may be impeded because the School is closed during school holidays.
 A breach may still occur during these periods and we will implement the following steps to mitigate any risk caused if a breach happens during the school holidays:

-[The DPO] [A Deputy DPO’s] email address will be made available to staff and will be available on our website and in our privacy notices so that a member of staff can be contacted should an incident occur.
-This email address will be monitored regularly by the assigned member of staff.
+The DPO’s email address will be made available to staff and will be available on our website and in our privacy notices so that a member of staff can be contacted should an incident occur.
+This email address will be monitored regularly by the assigned member of staff and the Deputy DPO.

-The [DPO] [Deputy DPO] will have the contact details for [the Headteacher] [the Chief Executive Officer] [our IT support] [our legal advisors] [our insurers] so that action can be taken without delay should a breach occur.
+The DPO and Deputy DPO will have the contact details for the Headtecher and our IT support, legal advisors and insurers so that action can be taken without delay should a breach occur.

-The [DPO] [Deputy DPO] should follow the steps set out above as best as he / she can in the circumstances.
+The DPO and Deputy DPO should follow the steps set out above as best as he / she can in the circumstances.
 In particular, this should include reporting notifiable breaches to the ICO within 72 hours and, if required, the affected individuals.
-The report to the ICO should state that the school [is closed] [has limited staff available] due to the school holidays and, depending on the circumstances, advice should be sought from the ICO on the steps the [School / Trust] should take to mitigate any risks.
+The report to the ICO should state that the School is closed due to the school holidays and, depending on the circumstances, advice should be sought from the ICO on the steps the Centre should take to mitigate any risks.

-[List any other steps you will take]

 Review

 This Data Breach Response Plan will be kept under review by the DPO and may be revised to reflect good practice or changes to our organisational structure.

-Appendix 1 – Data Breach Log for [Name of School / Trust]
+Appendix 1 – Data Breach Log for Kenilworth Primary School

 This Data Breach Log must be completed by a suitably trained person following any reports of a security breach or suspected breach involving personal data.
-Staff must follow the [School / Trust’s] Data Breach Response Plan following notification of a breach or suspected breach.
+Staff must follow the School’s Data Breach Response Plan following notification of a breach or suspected breach.
 In the event you are unsure whether to notify the ICO and the data subjects, you should obtain legal advice without delay as the ICO must be informed about notifiable breaches within 72 hours.